 However, some students believe overtly addressing race and diversity in classes could be counterproductive, according to the anonymous fill in option of the survey question “Do you think that race and diversity should be more widely addressed as part of Algonquin’s curriculum?”

 “I think that race should be incorporated in the fabric of the learning, to acknowledge that whites have had an easier go of things,” an anonymous survey respondent said.
 “However, when this is taken to the extreme, and classes serve the purpose of ‘wokeness’ and ‘white shame,’ you degrade the very cause you are trying to garner support for.”

 Other students believe the topic of racism should not be addressed at all.

 “I don’t think we should bring attention to a ‘problem’ unless those affected/suffering from inclusivity have complaints and feel uncomfortable,” an anonymous respondent said.

 Caroline Joyer agrees that addressing race and racial issues can be a controversial matter, but she believes that they shouldn’t be overlooked.

 “It’s a systemic issue, so it’s so overwhelming, but every system needs to be interrogated,” Caroline Joyner said.
 “I think that when people get overwhelmed, they just give up sometimes, but that’s not what should happen because it will perpetuate for eternity.”

 Donate to THE ALGONQUIN HARBINGER

-Thank you for your donation in supporting our extracurricular student-run publication!
-We will contact you soon for the address you would like our spring 2022 print issue mailed to.
-If you have questions, contact us at [email protected]
+Thank you for your donation in support of our extracurricular student-run publication!
+We will contact you soon for the address you would like the 2023-234print issues mailed to.
+If you have questions, please contact us at [email protected].